 You could also mix it with any other type of rice… or cauliflower rice you enjoy or use this sauce for any vegetable combination that you enjoy.

-Additionally, you can serve this as a side dish or place a big portion in a bowl and add your favorite source of protein on top for a meal filled with vitamins, minerals, fiber, and protein.
+Additionally, you can serve this as a side dish or place a big portion in a bowl and add your favorite source of protein on top.

-If desired, add a piece of salmon, chunks of avocado, or some sesame seeds on top for a serving of healthy fats.
+If desired, add a piece of salmon, chunks of avocado, or some sesame seeds on top.

 A pan full of mushrooms, carrots and zucchini coated in a a brown sauce.